SmarterApp/RDW_Ingest/README.md

 ```

 The integration tests dealing with Redshift have been separated out because they require remote AWS resources
-and they take a while to run (> 15 minutes).
-To run these tests you must set credentials -- please see the
+and they take a while to run.
+To run these tests you must set credentials -- please see the comment in
-comment in migrate-olap/build.gradle.
+migrate-olap/build.gradle.
 By default it uses the CI database instances:
 ```bash
 (export ARCHIVE_CLOUD_AWS_CREDENTIALS_SECRETKEY=secretkey; \
  export SPRING_MIGRATE_DATASOURCE_PASSWORD=password; \